VETERINARY SERVICES

 Pet Dental Care

-Just like humans, pets require regular dental care to prevent dental diseases that can affect their quality of life.
-From bad breath to gum disease, dental issues in pets can lead to discomfort, pain, and even systemic health problems.
-Pets are vulnerable to gum disease and problems with their teeth.
-About 80% of dogs and 70% of cats that are not on a proper dental care program, will suffer from some form of dental disease by the age of two.
-Our aim is to provide you with valuable insights, practical tips, and expert advice to help you keep your pet’s teeth and gums healthy, ensuring they enjoy a happy and pain-free life by your side.
+Just like humans, pets require regular dental care to prevent diseases that can affect their quality of life.
+From bad breath to gum infections, dental issues in pets can lead to discomfort, pain, and even systemic health problems.
+About 80% of dogs and 70% of cats that are not on a proper dental care program will suffer from some form of dental disease by the age of two.

-How Dental Disease in Pets Develop
+How Dental Disease in Pets Develops

-A build-up of bacteria, food particles and saliva on the teeth forms plaque.
-Plaque, if not removed, will calcify into tartar or calculus and appears as a yellow-brown material on your pet’s teeth.
-Dental disease in many pets has the potential to shorten your pet’s life span.
+Proper teeth cleaning for dogs and cats is important to prevent a build-up of bacteria, food particles and saliva.
+Otherwise, it can lead to the formation of plaque.
+Plaque, if not properly removed, will calcify into tartar or calculus and appear as a yellow-brown material on your pet’s teeth.

+Dental disease has the potential to shorten your pet’s life span.
 Over time the bacterial infection in tartar causes irreversible damage to occur.
 This includes:

 Destruction of supportive tissues and bone, resulting in red gums, bad breath and loosening of teeth.